 Investments and Income Recognition and Fair Value: Investments in debt and equity securities with readily determinable fair values are reported at fair value.
 Unrealized gains and losses are reported as increases or decreases in net assets without donor restrictions unless their use is restricted by explicit donor stipulation or by law.
-Realized gains or losses, if any, on the sale or disposal of investments are computed on a specific identification basis and are also included as increases or decreases in net assets without donor restrictions unless their use is restricted by explicit donor restrictions unless their use is restricted by explicit donor restrictions unless their use is restricted by explicit donor restrictions unless their use is restricted by explicit donor restrictions unless their use is restricted by explicit donor stipulation or by law.
+Realized gains or losses, if any, on the sale or disposal of investments are computed on a specific identification basis and are also included as increases or decreases in net assets without donor restrictions unless their use is restricted by explicit donor stipulation or by law.